Which of the following correctly expresses the total mechanical e... | Study Prep in Pearson+

 Multiple Choice

-Which of the following correctly expresses the total mechanical energy of a mass in a stable circular orbit of radius around a much larger mass (such as a planet orbiting a star), where is the gravitational constant?
+Which of the following correctly expresses the total mechanical energy of a mass in a stable circular orbit of radius around a much larger mass due to gravity?

 A